-(b) Domestic Travel.--All official travel in the United States by the committee staff shall be approved in advance by the staff director, or in the case of minority staff, by the minority staff director.
+(b) Domestic Travel.-All official travel in the United States by the committee staff shall be approved in advance by the staff director, or in the case of minority staff, by the minority staff director.

-- (c) Personal Staff.--As a general rule, no more than one member of the personal staff of a member of the committee may travel with that member with the approval of the chairman and the ranking member of the committee.
-During such travel, the personal staff member shall be considered to be an employee of the committee. - (d) Personal Representatives of the Member (PRM).--For the purposes of this rule regarding staff foreign travel, the officially-designated personal representative of the member (PRM) shall be deemed to have the same rights, duties, and responsibilities as members of the staff of the Committee on Foreign Relations.
-Furthermore, for the purposes of this section, each member of the committee may designate one personal staff member as the ''Personal Representative of the Member."
+(c) Personal Staff Travel.-As a general rule, no more than one member of the personal staff of a member of the committee may travel with that member with the approval of the chairman and the ranking member of the committee.
+During such travel, the personal staff member shall be considered to be an employee of the committee.

+(d) PRM Travel.-For the purposes of this rule regarding staff foreign travel, the officially-designated personal representative of the member pursuant to rule 14(b), shall be deemed to have the same rights, duties, and responsibilities as members of the staff of the Committee on Foreign Relations.

-RULE 12 -- TRANSCRIPTS
+RULE 12 - TRANSCRIPTS AND MATERIALS PROVIDED TO THE COMMITTEE